danielpecak/libnest/docs/inner-crust.rst

     0.0428, 0.0351, 1.327, 1.013, 21.28, 19.260, 6925.0, 10.1, 8.71, 150.50 :math:`\pm` 8.8
     0.0510, 0.0422, 1.097, 1.077, 24.05, 21.618, 8070.6, 13.0, 9.03, 150.60 :math:`\pm` 8.8

-Effective masses
+Effective Masses
 ----------------
-Effective masses for dynamical, static, and hydro approaches for zirconium cluster in the inner crust.
-For the static case one can think about :math:`M_{\mathrm{eff}}^s` semi-classically like the number of protons plus bound neutrons.
-But due to the neutron medium it is not proper picture.
+Effective masses for dynamical, static, and hydro approaches for zirconium clusters in the inner crust.
+For the static case, one can think about :math:`M_{\mathrm{eff}}^s` semi-classically as the number of protons plus bound neutrons.
+However, due to the neutron medium, this is not the proper picture.

 ..  csv-table::
     :header: ":math:`\\bar\\rho` [fm :sup:`-3`]", ":math:`\\rho_{Bn}` [fm :sup:`-3`]",   ":math:`M_{\\mathrm{eff}}^d` [ :math:`m_n`]", ":math:`M_{\\mathrm{eff}}^s` [ :math:`m_n`]", ":math:`M_{\\mathrm{eff}}^h` [ :math:`m_n`]"